shlexware/Rayfield/Documentation.md

 ```

 ## Check the value of an existing element
-To check the current value of an existing element, using the variable, you can do `ElementName.CurrentValue`, if it's a keybind or dropdown, you will need to use `KeybindName.CurrentKeybind` or `DropdownName.CurrentOption`
+To check the current value of an existing element, using the variable, you can do `ElementName.CurrentValue`, if it's a keybind, dropdown, or colorpicker, you will need to use `KeybindName.CurrentKeybind`, `DropdownName.CurrentOption`, or `ColorPickerName.Color`
 You can also check it via the flags from `Rayfield.Flags`